hermit-os/hermit-rs-template/README.md

 # hermit-rs-template

-An application template for [RustyHermit](https://github.com/hermitcore/rusty-hermit).
+An application template for [Hermit for Rust](https://github.com/hermitcore/hermit-rs).

 ## Requirements